Lipschitz-volume rigidity of Lipschitz manifolds among integral currents: Preliminaries

 For arbitrary $x$ and $y$ (possibly on the boundary) let $\gamma : [0,1] \to M$ be piecewise $C^1$-curve connecting them such that $L(\gamma) \leq d_{\rm i}(x,y) + \epsilon$ and let $N \subset M$ be a set of measure zero.
 By approximation we may assume that $\gamma((0,1)) \subset M\setminus \partial M$.
 Covering $\gamma((0,1))$ by countably many charts in $M\setminus \partial M$ we find a $C^1$-embedding $\gamma_{\epsilon,N} : [0,1] \to M$ with: \begin{enumerate} \item $\gamma_{\epsilon,N}(0) = x$, $\gamma_{\epsilon,N}(1) = y$, $\gamma_{\epsilon,N}((0,1)) \subset M\setminus \partial M$, \item $\cL^1(\gamma_{\epsilon,N}^{-1}(N)) = 0$, \item $L(\gamma_{\epsilon,N}) \leq L(\gamma) + \epsilon$. \end{enumerate} It follows that

 $d_{\rm{ess}}(x,y) \geq d_{\rm i}(x,y)$ is clear by definition.
 This proves the statement. \end{proof}

-The result above as well as those in \cite{B} should hold as well for continuous Finsler structures $g$.
-In this situation, $g$ assigns to any point $p \in M$ a norm in the tangent space $g_p : T_pM \to [0,\infty)$ such that $g\circ X$ is continuous for every continuous vector field on $M$.
+The result above as well as those in \cite{B} should hold as well for continuous Finsler metrics $g$ on $C^1$-manifolds.
+In this situation, $g$ assigns to any point $p \in M$ a norm in the tangent space $g_p : T_pM \to [0,\infty)$ such that $g\circ X$ is continuous for every continuous vector field $X$ on $M$.